The Winter Term International Travel Grant Program provides funding for independent clinical or research/writing projects abroad during Winter Term.

 J.D. and LL.M. students doing independent clinicals and J.D. students participating in Winter Term Writing must submit their grant applications by 5:00 p.m. on Monday, November 6, 2017, to International Legal Studies in Wasserstein 5005.

 LL.M. students applying for the Winter Term Writing Program must submit their grant applications by Monday, November 13, 2017, to International Legal Studies in Wasserstein 5005.

 Applications for Winter Term International Travel Grants must include the following:

-	- Current HLS official transcript from the Registrar’s Office.
+- Current HLS official sealed transcript from the Registrar’s Office.
 Please note that requests for official transcripts may take 3-5 days to process so grant applicants should plan accordingly.